mahfuz195/automated-vehicle-mpc-controller/README.md

-# Model predictive Control Term 2 Project 5
+# Term 2 Project 5: Model Predictive Control (MPC)

 ---
 The goal of this project is to implement Model Predictive Control to drive the car around the track.